 A. Excused Absence Form - to verify an excused absence upon confirmation by office staff.

-B. Unexcused Absence Notice - for teachers to inform the office of each unexcused absence.

-C. Midpoint Warning Notice - for teachers, this four part form notifies the office when students reach half the maximum specified number of absences.

-D. Final Notice - completed by teacher when student reaches 20 absences in a full year course or 10 absences in a semester course.

 Chronic Absenteeism

 An attendance review team shall be established when chronic absenteeism rates in the District or at individual schools in the District meet the following circumstances: